saucelabs/elemental-next/frontend/tips/3-work-with-frames/_python.md

----
-language: python
-level: 1
-hide_sidebar: true
-publish_date: 2016-11-14
-last_update:
-  date: 2023-02-22
----

-## A Solution

-Rather than getting frustrated when authoring your tests, you can work with the elements in a frame by telling Selenium to switch to that frame first.
-Then the rest of your test should be more straightforward.

-Let's explore further with some examples.

 ## Example 1

 We'll first need to pull in our requisite libraries, declare our test class, and wire up some setup and teardown methods for our tests.